 But what if you’ve tried both of these fixes, there’s no paper in the track, and the scanner is still acting like it’s jammed?
 In that case, a cleaning may be in order.

 When this problem occurs, the most common error messages you’ll see are “LE (leading edge) arrived too early at rear image camera,” or “LE arrived too early at front image camera.”
-In plain English, this means that when the feed mechanism is supposed to be pulling a new document in, the camera is detecting a piece of paper already present toward the end of the track, so it shuts down to avoid feeding two pieces of paper on top of each other.
+In plain English, this means that when the feed mechanism is supposed to be pulling a new document in, the image sensor is detecting a piece of paper already present toward the end of the track, so it shuts down to avoid feeding two pieces of paper on top of each other.
 When it’s not explained by an actual paper jam, try running a Digital Check cleaning card through the track several times as shown in our “Simple Cleaning” training videos.
-If the problem persists, you may try blowing out the scanner track with a can of compressed air, or as a final step, wipe down the camera glass itself with an alcohol wipe or a tissue damp with Windex, as shown in our “Detailed Cleaning” videos.
-Whatever you do, DON’T spray Windex directly on the camera glass; spray it on the tissue.It is possible for similar errors to occur when the other sensors are obscured, but this is uncommon.
+If the problem persists, you may try blowing out the scanner track with a can of compressed air, or as a final step, wipe down the sensor glass itself with an alcohol wipe or a tissue damp with Windex, as shown in our “Detailed Cleaning” videos.
+Whatever you do, DON’T spray Windex directly on the glass; spray it on the tissue.It is possible for similar errors to occur when the other sensors are obscured, but this is uncommon.
 The input sensor does not tend to get much accumulated dirt because of its location outside the main paper path.
-The two feeder sensors do see some dust and debris like anything in the paper path, but they are infrared-optical sensors designed to compensate for dust buildup (the camera, on the other hand, still has to do its primary job as a camera).
+The two feeder sensors do see some dust and debris like anything in the paper path, but they are infrared-optical sensors designed to compensate for dust buildup (the image sensor, on the other hand, still has to do its primary job of taking a picture).
 In either case, the solution would be the same: Run a cleaning card through the track to remove the buildup.